nunit/docs/docs/articles/nunit/technical-notes/nunit-internals/specs/Dynamic-Test-Cases-Spec.md

 > [!WARNING]
 > This is a draft.
 The contents may be out of date.

-This specification describes changes in how test cases will be generated in NUNit 3.0
+This specification describes changes in how test cases will be generated in NUnit 3.0

 ## Rationale